Sunday, 13 December 2020

 Kuwenderson was a Brazilian young man from Bahia who was utterly different from everyone else.
 He had been a college student in Salvador and was highly politicized.
 He was into left-wing politics and I could not understand how on earth he was living in the USA, the Mecca of capitalism.
 Actually he was in the US because he had two brothers already established in the New York area who had helped him find jobs and accomodation.
 Kuwenderson was partially deaf so he had an extra burden in understanding the English language.
 He could read English all right but he hardly understood the spoken language which made him irritable most of the time.

 He was nice but very judgemental.
 When I most needed a few dollars he would not lend me any because he thought I had been irresponsible in having left my job and gone away to California.
-That irked me a lot but I couldn't do much about it.
-I could not annoy the very few friends I still had left.
+That irked me a lot but I kept cool for I could not annoy the very few friends I still had left.
 He would buy me a meal or two until the money my Dad sent me arrived.

 I learned to appreciate Richard Wagner's music with Kuwenderson.
-He would play 'Thannhäuser' overture and go into an ecstasy!
-It became one of my favourite classical pieces too.
+He would play the 'Thannhäuser' overture and go into an ecstasy!
+It ended up becoming one of my favourite classical pieces.

 It was through Kuwenderson that I heard of Violeta Parra for the first time.
 Actually, he was living in Santigado, Chile when President Allende was overthrown and murdered on 11 September 1973.
 Nine-Eleven didn't start in 2001 in NYC but 28 years before in South America.